-If you have HIV you can greatly reduce the chance of passing HIV on to the baby with specialist care and treatment, drugs, planned care for your birth, and by not breastfeeding.
+If your child needs hepatitis B vaccination, make sure you get all four doses If you have HIV you can greatly reduce the risk of passing HIV on to the baby with the specialist care and treatment, drugs, planned care for your birth, and by not breastfeeding.

 If you have syphilis urgent referral to a specialist team is needed.
 Treatment is usually a course of antibiotics.
-These are safe for the baby.
 The team will also offer to test your partner to see if they need treatment.
-The baby will need an examination and blood tests after birth and may need antibiotics.
+The baby may need antibiotics after birth.